codex-academy/codeX_Feb2015Intro/README.md

 ### Register

-So we would like you to register online on a few online tools and communities that we will be using at codeX.
+So we would like you to register for a few online  that we will be using at codeX.

-You will register on there and also give you a quick intro on how to use these tools.
+Please register on there and familiarise yourself with these tools.

 So quickly go and register at:
 * http://www.github.com